acm-uga/csip-uga.github.io/problems.md

 		The url for the page.

 Layout arguments:
-	category_name:
+	collection:
-		The content will be populated by posts of this category.
+		The content will be populated by posts in this collection.
 -->